innovatrics/smartface-integrations/README.md

 Connects to SmartFace AccessController gRPC stream, process `GRANTED` notifications and send `Open` request to FaceGate Server.
 Please check <a href="/src/FaceGate" >the code</a> for more information.

 ## Fingera Adapter [C#]
-Listens to gRPC access notifications and in case of granted access call Fingera (3rd party service) for further action.
+Listens to gRPC access notifications and in case of granted access calls Fingera (3rd party service) for further action.
 Check <a href="src/FingeraAdapter" >the code</a>.

 ## gRPC Camera Server [C#]
-Create sample gRPC Server that can be connected to SmartFace as a special type of Camera.
+Create a sample gRPC Server that can be connected to SmartFace as a special type of Camera.
 Check <a href="src/GrpcCamera" >README</a> for more info.

 ## IdentificationFromFolder [C#]
 Takes all photos stored in a folder (it does a recursive search in all sub-folders) and Search for matches in SmartFace Watchlists.
 Please check <a href="/src/IFaceManualCall" >the code</a> for more information.